shwaldemar/w3_d3_hw_music_collection_manager_app/homework.md

 Additionally it would be nice to be able to:

 #6.
-Edit Artists/Albums
+DONE Edit Artists/Albums
-#7.
-Delete Artists/Albums
+#7. #IN PROGRESS Delete Artists/#DONEAlbums
 #8.
 Find Artists/Albums by their ID

 Remember to regularly git commit! -->